-Let us first be very clear.
+Let us be very clear.
 Pizzeria Mozza is good.
-The pizzas are built beautifully, most of them taste like you want them to, and you’re walking out that door satisfied.
-The space isn’t large by any means but it functions well and is suitable for anything from a first date to a casual business meeting, to 11 p.m. pizza with friends.
-Not to mention the non-pizza portion of their menu is worth your time as well.
-So what’s the hold up?
-PIZZERIA MOZZA FOR PRESIDENT!
+The pizzas are built beautifully, most of them taste like you want them to, and you’ll walk out of that door satisfied.
+The space is classy yet casual.
+Maybe even demure.
+It doesn’t draw attention to itself, and is suitable for anything from a first date to a casual business meeting, to an impromptu solo dinner at the bar after a nice little trip to Wi Spa.
+But if you’re looking for spectacular pizza or are celebrating something, or someone, Mozza might let you down.

-Perhaps we’re being too hard about all this but THIS IS PIZZA AFTER ALL.
-You deserve the truth.
+Perhaps we’re being too hard about all this but, this is pizza after all, and you deserve the truth.
 And the truth is that Pizzeria Mozza is not the best pizza and that’s alright.
-Because it’s still a pretty great restaurant, with good food, in a casual, welcoming environment.
-Nothing too hard to sell about that.
+Because it’s still an LA classic with pretty good food in a relaxed, welcoming environment.
+We don’t think it’s going anywhere soon.

-One of the strongest pizzas amongst an already strong lineup, this pie is a must-order.
-The goat cheese gives it just a hint of sweetness and bacon is, well, bacon.
-Everything just comes together perfectly and you’re going to get mad when your friends ask for a slice.
+This pie is great, even if you’re over the whole bacon-on-everything thing.
+The goat cheese and leeks give it just a hint of sweetness and bacon is, well, bacon.
+Everything comes together perfectly and you’re going to want to hoard it for yourself.

 When a white pizza is done right, it can be the star of the show.
 And at Pizzeria Mozza, it’s definitely a headliner.
 White pizza can only really work if you have excellent cheese and at Mozza, it shouldn’t be a shock to anyone that they do.

-Sweet mother of the Italian Gods, this thing is magic.
+This thing is magic.
 And also incredibly simple.
 Savory from the butterscotch, sweet from the marshmallow, salty from the sea salt.
-And f*ck off sugar plums, those little rosemary cookies on the side are actually what dance in children’s heads at night.
+And step aside, sugar plums.
+Those little rosemary cookies on the side are actually what dance in children’s heads at night.